Rhododendron macrophyllum

 Requiring moderate rainfall and well-drained soil, the Pacific rhododendron occupies a specific band of habitat from the extreme south of British Columbia to northern California.
 In the north of its range, it is found around the inland Salish Sea and in scattered pockets of the Cascade Mountains where rain shadows in the otherwise damp Pacific Northwest moderate local precipitation.
 It is most abundant in Oregon, where it thrives throughout both the Cascade Mountains and the Oregon Coast Range.
 In Northern California’s drier climes, it hugs the foggy Pacific Ocean coast and is a familiar feature of the redwood forests.
 (Hence its common names “California rhododendron” and “California rosebay”.)

 Throughout its range, the Pacific rhododendron is found from sea level to mid elevations in conifer forest and on partially exposed mountaintops with relatively poor, acidic soil, as in the accompanying woodland and upland habitat photos taken on Western Washington’s Olympic Peninsula.
-(These photos also illustrate its variation in form depending on exposure to sunlight.)
+(These photos also illustrate the variation in its form depending on exposure to sunlight.)
 It especially prefers well-drained rocky slopes and ridges.
-The Pacific rhododendron is one of the first plants to colonize areas where the tree canopy is opened by fire, windfall, or other disturbance, yet also thrives in even deep shade where it persists as a dominant species in the forest understory throughout the stages of succession.
+The Pacific rhododendron is one of the first plants to colonize areas where the tree canopy is opened by fire, windfall, or other disturbance, yet also thrives in even deep shade where it persists as a dominant species in the forest understory throughout the stages of ecological succession.

 Gallery